The shifting face of workplace pensions

 The report is authored by Professor Anthony Neuberger, Professor of Finance at Cass Business School, and includes an introduction by Professor Colin Crouch FBA (Co-ordinator EU FP7 Project GUSTO under which the report was originally written).

-This report is being published thanks to the support of the European Union's Seventh Framework Programme for Research - Socio-economic Sciences and Humanities theme (contract nr 225301 - project GUSTO).
+This report is published thanks to the support of the European Union's Seventh Framework Programme for Research - Socio-economic Sciences and Humanities theme (contract nr 225301 - project GUSTO).